BGP100/HTML-Guide/CSS/SASS/Home.md

-SSAS is a CSS pre-processor.
+SASS is a CSS pre-processor.
 <br>
-SSAS reduces repetition of CSS and therefore saves time.
+SASS reduces repetition of CSS and therefore saves time.
 <h1>Example</h1>
 <pre>
 /* Define standard variables and values for website */
 $bgcolor: lightblue;
 $textcolor: darkblue;
 $fontsize: 18px;
 /* Use the variables */
 body {
   background-color: $bgcolor;